ConsultNetConsultNetConsultNetConsultNet

 Transforming the Workplace: Addressing the AI-Driven Skills Gap

-By Alisia Genzler Chesen, Chief Executive Officer | Blog | Comments are Closed | 8 October, 2024 | 0
+By Alisia Genzler Chesen, Chief Executive Officer | Insight | Comments are Closed | 8 October, 2024 | 0

 In recent years, advances in artificial intelligence (AI) have heralded a transformative era for the workplace, promising increased efficiency, innovation, and productivity.
 Yet, this rapid technological evolution is not without its challenges.
 One of the most pressing issues is the growing gap in both technical and soft skills among the workforce, a hurdle that businesses must overcome to fully leverage AI’s potential.